+Maximum Time-Frame:

-Maximum Time-Frame: A student in excess of 150% of the published credit length of the program shall be immediately suspended from financial aid Title IV eligibility.
+A student in excess of 150% of the published credit length of the program shall be immediately suspended from financial aid Title IV eligibility.

-Financial Aid Warning: A student failing to meet the minimum cumulative qualitative or quantitative standards of academic progress shall be placed on financial aid warning.
+Financial Aid Warning:

+A student failing to meet the minimum cumulative qualitative or quantitative standards, or close to violating the Maximum Time Frame Standard of academic progress shall be placed on financial aid warning.
 A student on warning-status will remain eligible for financial aid for one term, but must remedy all SAP standards, or full financial aid suspension will be fully implemented.

+Financial Aid Probation:

-Probation: A student failing to meet the minimum cumulative qualitative or quantitative standard of academic progress, who files an accepted appeal (Refer to Student Right to Appeal section), shall be placed on financial aid probation.
-A student on probation remains eligible to enroll and receive financial aid for one or more terms as defined by the SAP Appeal Committee.
+A student failing to meet the minimum cumulative qualitative or quantitative standard of academic progress who is placed on Financial Aid Suspension may appeal for reinstatement based on extenuating circumstances.
+Learners with approved appeals may be placed on Academic Probation for one or more terms as determined by the SAP Academic Performance Committee.